mkr123/Insight_code_challenge/README.md

 Creat another hashmap, put department number as key, salesnumber as value.
 Sorted department number, using hashmap find each department's salenumber then calculate the ration and output to report.csv.

-# Please change input and output csv file's address in PurchaseAnalytics.java line 24,49,96 to your local address.